 When to mow your lawn

-Give your lawn its first spring mow in March, once the grass has had new growth for a few weeks.
+Give your lawn its first spring mow in March or early April, once the grass has had new growth for a few weeks.
 Mow when the grass is dry and not frosty.

 The first mow of spring